-Washington D.C.—Congressman Tom Marino (PA-10) issued the following statement regarding the United States Supreme Court hearing oral arguments on United States, et al. v.
-Texas, et al. – a case challenging President Obama’s sweeping executive action on immigration:
+Washington D.C.—Congressman Tom Marino (PA-10) released the following statement regarding the 4-4 decision by the United States Supreme Court in United States, et al. v.
+Texas.
+The ruling effectively blocks President Obama’s proposed executive action on immigration.

 Washington, D.C. — Today, the House passed H.R.
 5293, the FY 2017 Defense Appropriations Bill, by a vote of 282 to 138.
 Rep. Tom Marino (PA-10) voted in favor of the legislation and released the following statement following its passage:

 Washington, D.C.—Montgomery High School in Pennsylvania’s 10th District won first place in the Securities Industry and Financial Markets Association (SIFMA) Foundation’s 13th Annual Stock Market Game – Capitol Hill Challenge (CHC).

 Washington, D.C. — Rep. Tom Marino (PA-10) released the following statement following the terror attack in Orlando, FL on June 12, 2016:

 Washington, D.C. — According to the Labor Department’s May 2016 Jobs Report, the U.S. added only 38,000 jobs.
 In addition, the workforce participation rate dropped to 62.6 percent, a near four decade low.
 Rep. Tom Marino (PA-10) released the following statement in response to the report: